bixb922/umidiparser/README.md

 of the event are visible as attributes of the MidiEvent.

 ## DEPENDENCIES
-Imports *time/utime*.
-Provides a wrapper to work with CPython "import time".
+Imports *time* to compute time differences.
+MidiFile.play() will use the time.sleep or time.sleep_us function.

+Imports *asyncio* for async version of MidiFile.play()

-Imports *os* to get the absolute path of the MIDI file.
+Imports *sys* to get sys.name.implementation.

 # Class MidiFile

+`mf = MidiFile( filename, buffer_size=100, reuse_event_object=false)`

-Parses a MIDI file.
-Once initialized, you can iterate through the events of the file or through the events of a certain track, see the iterator and the *play* method.
+Parses a MIDI file, returning an iterator over the MIDI events in the file.
+You then can iterate through the events of the file, see the iterator and the *play* method.

+It is also possible to get the tracks using the mf.track[] list and iterate through the events of one track only, useful for format type 2 files.

 ## MidiFile constructor parameters

 ### filename

-The name of a MIDI file, usually a .mid or .rtx MIDI file.
+The name of a MIDI file, usually a .mid, .kar or .rtx MIDI file.
 The MIDI file will always be opened read only.

 ### buffer_size=100